mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 STEP: Switch to next circle

 ### Picture Test
-The Picture Test shows a Picture until it is stopped.
+The Picture Test shows a picture until it is stopped.

 SELECT: Switch to Fade Solo Test